enisb1/selfie-tw/README.md

 - **axios**: Axios is a promise-based HTTP client for the browser and Node.js.
 It is used for making HTTP requests to the server.
 - **express**: Express is a web application framework for Node.js.
 It is used to handle routing in the server-side of the application.
 - **vuex**: Vuex is a state management pattern + library for Vue.js applications.
 It is used for managing the state of the application.

-## AI usage
-Some of the members of the group have used Github Copilot as an assistant.
-In particular, they started using it around mid development, to facilitate and speed up the development process.
-It helped with code completion and with repetitive tasks such as HTTP requests.
-Of course, AI has not been of much use with tasks that had to do with the intrinsic complication of the project, due to its difficulty in understanding the project's logic

 ## Contributors